 Overview of how the criminal courts work

-The category of the offence that you’re charged with falls into determines what the process will be and also which court will deal with your case.
+The category of the offence that you’re charged with determines what the process will be, and which court will deal with your case.

-You’ll have the right to choose a jury trial if the offence you’re charged with carries a maximum penalty of two or more years in prison – in other words if it’s a category 3 or 4 case.
+Whether you can have a jury trial depends what charges you are facing and how serious they are.
+You’ll have the right to choose a jury trial if the offence you’re charged with carries a maximum penalty of two or more years in prison – in other words, if it’s a category 3 or 4 case.